HouseofHepworths

 DSCN7561

 I do have a few more things to finish up.
-I need to hang the blinds, but one of them is too wide so first I have to take it to Home Depot and hope they’ll trim it for me.
+I need to hang the blinds, but one of them is too wide so first I have to take it to our local hardware store and hope they’ll trim it for me.
 I also need to do a small amount of touch up on the gray.

 DSCN7562